kersv/Marketing-Analytics/README.md

 2. **Comparative Statistics**: DVD Rental CO's customer statistics were compared internally to identify trends and gaps.

-   - **Classics Films**: You've watched 6 Classics films, that's 4 more than the DVD Rental Co average and puts you in the top 1% of Classics Gurus!
-   - **Comedy Films**: You've watched 5 Comedy, making up 16% of your entire viewing history!

 3. **Personalized Insights**: Each customer's watch history was analyzed to identify their top 2 favorite categories and the most-watched actor.

 4. **Recommendation Algorithm**: Using collaborative filtering, the recommendation system identified 3 new films for each of the top 2 categories and 3 new films featuring the most-watched actor that the customer has not yet watched.